pbfrandsen/pws672_labs/lab6_compleasm_orthology.md

 batch compleasm.job
 ```

 Once your `compleasm` run is complete, change directories to your `<species_name>_compleasm/insecta_odb12` directory.
 In there, you should see a file called `gene_marker.fasta`.
-Go ahead and copy that file (while also renaming it with your species name) into our class directory so that we can make the ortholog files.
+Go ahead and copy that file into our class directory (while also renaming it with your species name--this is important, because we will want to use the species name in a downstream step).

-For example, if I was copying over the file for _Lednia tetonica_, I would use the command:
+For example, if I was copying over the file for _Lednia tetonica_, I would use the following command.
+Just remember to change the species name to whatever species you are working with:

 ```
 cp gene_marker.fasta ~/groups/fslg_pws670/nobackup/archive/pws672_w2026/7_alignment_models/lednia_tetonica.fasta
 ```

 In the next lab, we will look at the output of the `compleasm` results and then use them to start generating a phylogeny.
 Before that, take a look at the output files in our output file.
 How complete do these genomes look in terms of single copy orthologs?
+Add your results to the [spreadsheet](https://docs.google.com/spreadsheets/d/1EYtn8MeYCQZgfnbWpq5FS9S503dLrMSZd_h6t1BtlUE/edit?usp=sharing).
 Given these results, is there anything we should consider changing before moving forward with our phylogenomics work?